remolueoend/remolueoend.zsh-theme/README.md

 For previewing the theme, use: `prompt remolueoend`.
 If you want to activate the theme for the current shell only, use the command `prompt remolueoend`.

+## Troubleshooting
+Depending on your terminal, the wrong used version of Unicode may infer the cursor position when typing.
+If your're using iTerm2, you have to enable `Unicode 9 Width`.
+This settings can be found under `Profile > [PROFILE_NAME] > Text > Text Rendering`.